 Q: Does the access card system document my activities at different locations on campus?
 A: Access cards only allow the system to record entry to buildings.
 There are no requirements for access cards to be used to leave buildings.
 There are no other tracking technologies on the cards.
 All data base information is protected by security software that provides access to a limited number of college staff.

 Q: If the electricity is lost at the campus what happens to the access control system?
 A: The access control system continues to operate on battery power for up to 8 hours.
-After 8 hours without power, other emergency procedures will be processed by the Emergency Response Team working closely with the Public Safety and the Facilities Management and Planning in accordance with the .
+After 8 hours without power, other emergency procedures will be processed by the Emergency Preparedness Team working closely with the Public Safety and the Facilities Management and Planning in accordance with the Emergency Response Plan.

 Q: When will satellite campus locations have new access control or key access systems implemented?
 A: This is yet to be determined.
 As resources are available, satellite campus locations access systems will be considered for improvements.
 New buildings will have the new access control systems noted in this procedure.

 Q: I cannot now access some of the exterior doors to class rooms that I need access to.
 What do I do to get access now?
 A: During normal operating hours when the college is open, the doors will be unlocked at 7am and locked again by 11pm.
 If you need access during off hours, you will need to request a key for the specific class rooms.
 Exterior class rooms with only exterior door access have been rekeyed alike to allow everyone with these sorts of needs to have one key issued.
 This is a short-term intermediate solution until these doors can be added to the access control card reader system.
 First fill out a work request and describe your needs.
 Your responsible manager will need to authorize these keys.
-FMP will cut the keys and keys and then will call you to process the key contract and provide you the key.
+Facilities will cut the keys and keys and then will call you to process the key contract and provide you the key.
 Interior doors in most areas are still using the same keys as we have in the past.
 We are however implementing a new key system that has more protections and much fewer distributed keys in all newly renovated spaces and in new buildings.
 The new key system will slowly be implemented in interior spaces.
 As funding allows, we are also collecting a list of doors which will be on a prioritized list to receive access door card readers in the future.
 This will eliminate the need for manual key access through the exterior doors.

 Q: Our department has a number of temporary employees.
 Can the responsible department issue these keys directly as needed to allow access?
 A: Yes, if they sign a standard key contract, agree to all of the associated key issuance requirements as stated above, and the keys are tracked and returned when the employee's employment status changes or when the keys are no longer needed.
 This key issuance program is only allowed in specific pre-authorized locations per the Executive Dean for the associated department and the Manager of Public Safety/ or the Director of Facilities Management and Planning.

 Q: The Facilities Management and Planning Office is only open Monday through Friday from 7:00 am to 4:00 pm.
-What if I have a key problem or need to return keys when the FMP office is closed?
+What if I have a key problem or need to return keys when the Facilities office is closed?